haraka/Haraka/docs/HAProxy.md

 To enable support for PROXY you must create a `haproxy_hosts` configuration file which should contain a list of IP addresses of the HAProxy hosts that should be allowed to send the PROXY command.
-Alternatively, you can use a `*` to indicate that any servers may be allowed to send the PROXY command.
-This is useful in an environment where the IP address(es) of the load balancers isn't known (such as AWS EC2).
+A range of IP addresses can be specified by it's CIDR network address.

 When a host connects to Haraka that matches an IP address present in the `haproxy_hosts` file - a banner is not sent, instead Haraka waits for the